Ben Kelly (gridiron football)

-Benjamin Oliver Kelly (born September 15, 1978) is a former American football cornerback of the National Football League, Arena Football League and Canadian Football League.
-He was drafted by the Miami Dolphins in the third round of the 2000 NFL Draft.
-He played college football at Colorado.
+Benjamin Oliver Kelly (born September 15, 1978) is an American former professional football player who was a cornerback of the National Football League (NFL), Arena Football League (AFL) and Canadian Football League (CFL).
+He was selected by the Miami Dolphins in the third round of the 2000 NFL draft.
+He played college football for the Colorado Buffaloes.

+Kelly was an All-American sprinter for the Colorado Buffaloes track and field team, running 2nd leg on their 7th-place 4 × 400 meters relay team at the 1999 NCAA Division I Indoor Track and Field Championships.

 Kelly was also a member of the New England Patriots, Denver Broncos, Los Angeles Avengers, Calgary Stampeders and Grand Rapids Rampage.
 He earned a Super Bowl ring with the Patriots in Super Bowl XXXVI over the St. Louis Rams.

 Kelly is well represented in the Aloha Bowl record books after he returned a kickoff for a TD against Oregon on Dec.
 25, 1998.